nerdschoolbergen/build-and-deploy/exercise-3/README.md

 # Exercise 3 - Deploying the app to the cloud

-:book: In this exercise we are going to use [Azure Static Web Apps](https://azure.microsoft.com/en-us/products/app-service/static) cloud service to deploy our application and make it available publicly on the internet.
+:book: In this exercise we are going to use the [Azure Static Web Apps](https://azure.microsoft.com/en-us/products/app-service/static) cloud service to deploy our application and make it available publicly on the internet.

 You will learn:

 - How to configure the API-token needed for deploy using GitHub Secrets
 - Create a new deployment pipeline for automating web app deployment